cbite/TopoChipAnalysis/CellProfilerBatchRun/Readme.md

 <h1> Batch processing of images in CellProfiler </h1>

-There are a few steps to take before you can run your CellProfiler on a cluster.
+There are a few steps to take before you can run your CellProfiler on a cluster. (for BioInterface Science group members: we use cluster to refer to the windows server desktop).

 <h2> Step 1: build, test, and validate the CellProfiler pipeline </h2>
+It is advised to build the CellProfiler pipeline on your local machine and to use the cluster only for calculations.
+Once you have build the pipeline, it is important to test and validate if it is working like you intended.
+The cluster will not continue with a batch once an error occurred, so test and validate with at least 10 random images if everything works fine.

+Once you have validated the pipeline, add the createBatchFiles module ( Edit --> Add Module --> File Processing ) to the end of your pipeline.
+This module is needed to resolve the pathnames to your files with respect to your local machine and the cluster computers.
+If you are processing large batches of images, you may also consider adding ExportToDatabase to your pipeline, after your measurement modules but before the CreateBatchFiles module.

+Run the pipeline on your laptop to create a batch file.
+Click the Analyze images button and the analysis will begin processing locally.
+This will take some time but is needed because CellProfiler must  create the entire image set list.
+However, once the batch file is created, it captures all of the data needed to run the analysis.
+You are now ready to submit this batch file to the cluster to run each of the batches of images on different computers on the cluster.

 <h2> Step 2: batch processing of CellProfiler Pipeline </h2>
-Transfer the pipeline and data to the cluster (for BioInterface Science group members: we use cluster to refer to the windows server desktop).
-Create your own project folder, with the following subfolders:
+Transfer the pipeline and data to the cluster and create your own project folder.
+This project folder should contain the following subfolders:

 1. InputData: to store your input data (i.e. cropped images).
 2. OutputData: this will be an empty folder which will be filled once CellProfiler is running.